sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

   function calls)
 * You want a dynamically typed variable, e.g. for "union" types.

+### Option vs Opt

+In converters, the conventional way to represent null values is to use `Option[T]`.
+This applies to e.g. strings (which are not nilable in Nim), but also to refs in fromJS so that a registered ref object parameter of a `.jsfunc` is not nullable unless you wrap it in an `Option`.

+`Opt[T]` in contrast is used for representing errors.
+Typically, it is returned from fromJS as `Opt[void]`; you can use the nim-results functions to handle these.
+It is also possible to return a `Result[T, JSError]` from a bound procedure, making it easy to return error conditions from procs used both in Nim and JS.
+(Notably however, returning a JSValue is still a more effective alternative.)

+Monoucha does not use Nim exceptions.

 ### Using raw JSValues

 When passing around raw JSValues, it is important to make sure you